 Birth of Jim Burke, the stalwart Australian opener of the 1950s.
 He played 24 Tests, but never really hit the heights of his debut, when he made 101 not out against England in Adelaide in 1950-51.
 Burke was a dashing No. 6 then, but was dropped and went down the Ravi Shastri route, returning as a scrapper of an opener.
 He was ensconced at No. 2 when he made a Test-best 189 against South Africa in Cape Town in 1957-58.
 Burke didn't bowl his offspinners often, which was probably a good thing - his action, described by Ian Peebles as "like a policeman applying his truncheon to a particularly short offender's head" - was extremely suspect.
-He was also the only man to escape the clutches of Jim Laker when Laker took 19 wickets in the Old Trafford Test of 1956 - Burke fell to Tony Lock in the first innings.
-He committed suicide in his native Sydney in 1979.
+He was also the only man to escape the clutches of Jim Laker when Laker took 19 wickets in the Old Trafford Test of 1956.
+Burke committed suicide in his native Sydney in 1979.

 Australia's youngest male cricketer is born.
 Ian Craig made his first-class debut for New South Wales aged only 16 - and within a year he was fast-tracked into the Test side.
 He looked the part, making 53 and 47 on debut against South Africa in Melbourne in 1952-53.
 Five years later he was Australia's youngest captain too, but the Bradman comparisons wore him down.
 He played his last Test at 22, and his last first-class match at 26.